Posts

 Image

 I was feeling an abundance of frustration this morning.
 Jayde has missed a great deal of school during her educational career.
 However, her absences have ALWAYS been supported by doctor's letters.
-Still, with all these absences she has managed to maintain her grades.
-I swore I would never do this, but after today I am ready to yank Jayde-Rhiannon out of SYCSD and homeschool her until graduation.
+Still, with all these absences, she has managed to maintain her grades.
+I swore I would never do this, but after today, I am ready to yank Jayde-Rhiannon out of SYCSD and homeschool her until graduation.
 Apparently, a letter from Johns Hopkins Hospital was insufficient to explain why Jayde is not starting school yet.
 Simply because it was signed by her nurse.
 Even though that is what Jayde's surgeon instructed us to do, and even though this is more than five formal letters from Jayde's medical team informing of her medical condition in less than a year.
 Maybe I should attach pictures of her hooked up to all her tubes and equipment with the latest letter.
 Out of the mouth of my babe this afternoon, "I don't know why you bother to try and educate them about my illnesses.
-The
+T...

 The Tale of the Hangry Teenager